WrestleMania XXVI

 WrestleMania XXVI was a 2010 professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was the 26th annual WrestleMania and took place on March 28, 2010, at the University of Phoenix Stadium in the Phoenix suburb of Glendale, Arizona, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was the first WrestleMania since WrestleMania XI in 1995 with a non-title match as a main event, the first WrestleMania held in the U.S. state of Arizona, and the third held in an open-air or retractable roof venue, after WrestleMania IX in 1993 and WrestleMania XXIV in 2008.
+This was the first WrestleMania since WrestleMania XI in 1995 with a non-title match as a main event, the first WrestleMania held in the U.S. state of Arizona, and the fifth held in an open-air or retractable roof venue, after WrestleMania VI in 1990, WrestleMania IX in 1993, WrestleMania X8 in 2002, and WrestleMania XXIV in 2008.

 The card consisted of eight matches, including three main matches.
 The final match on the card was a no disqualification, no countout match where The Undertaker defeated Shawn Michaels to improve his undefeated WrestleMania streak to 18–0; per the pre-match stipulation, Michaels was forced to retire (though he would wrestle one more match at Crown Jewel 2018).
 In the main match from the SmackDown brand, World Heavyweight Champion Chris Jericho defeated the 2010 Royal Rumble winner Edge to retain the title.
 In Raw's main match, John Cena defeated Batista to win the WWE Championship.
-The undercard also included a No Holds Barred match between Bret Hart and Mr. McMahon and the sixth annual Money in the Bank ladder match, which was the last to be contested at a WrestleMania before it became a stand-alone PPV event in July.
+The undercard also included a No Holds Barred match where Bret Hart defeated Mr. McMahon and the sixth annual Money in the Bank ladder match where Jack Swagger defeated Christian, Dolph Ziggler, Drew McIntyre, Evan Bourne, Kane, Kofi Kingston, Matt Hardy, Montel Vontavious Porter, and Shelton Benjamin—this was the last Money in the Bank ladder match contested at a WrestleMania before the advent of the annual Money in the Bank PPV event in July.

 Tickets for the event commenced sale to the public on November 7, 2009.
 WrestleMania XXVI generated approximately 885,000 PPV buys, grossing US$49 million in revenue.
-With an attendance of 72,219, the event grossed $5.8 million in ticket sales, making the event the highest grossing and attended entertainment event held at the University of Phoenix Stadium.
+With an attendance of 72,219, the event grossed $5.8 million in ticket sales, making the event the highest-grossing and attended entertainment event held at the University of Phoenix Stadium.
+This was the final WrestleMania held before the original World Tag Team Championship was deactivated in August in favor of the WWE Tag Team Championship, which became available to both brands; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the final WrestleMania held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship, which also became available to both brands.